-More and more, fitness facilities are emphasizing the beneficial aspects of gyms beyond weight loss.
+Fitness facilities are emphasizing the beneficial aspects of gyms beyond weight loss, taking on more of a fitness focus.
 These include the aspects of mental health and overall quality of life.

 A recent report on obesity treatment published in iScience supports this shift, finding that increasing fitness and physical activity were more effective for reducing health risks over weight loss.

 According to researchers Glenn A. Gaesser and Siddhartha S. Angadi, the study supports a weight-neutral strategy for obesity treatment due to the following findings: